CS3398-Miranda-Cosgroves/GetRichTwitch/README.txt

 ********************************************************************************************************************************
 												 NEXT STEPS SPRINT 2
-												 to be compleeted in sprint 3
+												 to be completed in sprint 3
 ********************************************************************************************************************************

-Joel Martinez:
+Joel Martinez: "I will create the basis for grabbing subscribers info so put into our Java backend.
+I will also need to help Cody with manipulating users points and coins"
+For this sprint I added subscriber detection and updated the gamble functon to integrate with pushing user's data to backend.
+Who stills uses JavaScript?
+Bleh.

 Eric Ross: